On Virat Kohli's Birthday, Here Are Our Five Favourite Moments Of The Cricketer With Anushka Sharma

 An Unforgettable Moment

 This unforgettable photo of the couple in a cricket stadium took the internet by storm.
-It was after this photo that the couple's dating speculations made it to headlines.
+It was after this photo that speculations about them dating made it to the headlines.